 For example, Plan B, established by Mike Ternasky (RIP) in 1991, was formed under a distribution agreement with World Industries.
 Ternasky’s vison was to create a super team – to sponsor the most talented skaters, and actively push the limits of what’s physically possible.
 Matt Hensley, Rodney Mullen, Danny Way, Colin McKay, Rick Howard, Mike Carroll, Pat Duffy, among others, rapidly progressed the sport beyond comprehension.

 Many inexplicable tricks were dreamed up and successfully executed by Plan B skaters.
 The team’s creativity, excellence, style, grace, and ‘go big or go home’ ethos, was best demonstrated on July 9, 2005.
 That’s when Danny Way, after suffering a devastating slam on his initial attempt the day before, stuck a mammoth 360 air over the Great Wall of China.

-The U.S. economy, and by extension the world economy, is reaching a boiling point.
+The U.S. economy, and by extension the world economy, has reached a boiling point.
 You can see it.
 You can feel it.
 You can hear it.
 You can smell it.
 You can taste it.

 Wishful thinking?
 Perhaps.

-Though, on Independence Day in America, circa 2019, it’s something worth grasping for.
+Though, on Independence Day in America, circa 2021, it’s something worth striving for.

 for Economic Prism